ibm-cloud-docs/discovery-data/connector-web-cloud.md

 1. Click **Web crawl**, and then click **Next**.
 1. Name the collection.
 1. If the language of the content on the website is not English, select the appropriate language.

+    For a list of supported languages, see [Language support](/docs/discovery-data?topic=discovery-data-language-support).
 1.  **Optional**: You can change the synchronization schedule.

     For more information, see [Crawl schedule options](/docs/discovery-data?topic=discovery-data-collections#crawlschedule).